 This method is used for indoor calibration of daylight switches and is mainly for use with small lanterns such as used on buoys.

-At the light booth, turn on the light source slowly until full brilliant is achieved.
+At the light booth, turn on the light source slowly until full brilliance is achieved.
 Wait for 5 minutes before proceed to next step;

-Place the lantern and light sensormeter inside the light simulator booth at location of uniform light;
+Place the lantern and luxmeter inside the light simulator booth at location of uniform light;

 Dim light source slowly until the lantern light comes on.
 Record this light level as the simulated ON light level;

-Increase the voltage until the lantern light turns off.
-Recording the light level as the simulated OFF light level;
+Increase the light level until the lantern light turns off.
+Record the light level as the simulated OFF light level;

 Apply any corrections necessary for the type of light source employed.

 Calibration: To set the on/off light levels of any lantern, place the lantern with daylight switch located at the measuring location of the light booth.
 Turn on the light source to the simulated ON level, waiting for a few minutes until the light level stabilizes; turn on the lantern light via software or adjustable hardware of the flasher/lampchanger.
-Increase the light source level to the simulated OFF light level, turn off the lantern light.
+Increase the light source level to the simulated OFF light level, adjust the lantern light to turn off.

 Outdoor Measurement